-It is possible to assign a function to buttons, or jacks of your wheelchair.
+It is possible to assign a function to an input control (buttons, jacks) of your wheelchair.
 If controls have been assigned to perform a dual or alternate function ensure you know what each control operates.
 Please contact your Authorize Dealer or the Quickie Technical Service Department if you do not receive this information.
+Failure to do so may result in damage and/or injury.

-P. POWER SEATING (SC,MPC)
+P. POWER SEATING (SC &MPC)